digital-brew/create-plugin/packages/data/src/with-posts/README.md

 ### Post data + Featured Media data + Author data

-withPosts() bundles the getEntityRecords, getMedia, & getAuthors data store selectors to return an array of post data ( content, title, url, etc. ) as well as post featured media and author data.
+withPosts() bundles the getEntityRecords, getMedia, getAuthors, and getPostTypes data store selectors to return an array of post data ( content, title, url, etc. ) as well as post featured media, author data if it's available, and all available post types.

 ### Get any post type using attributes